 Brazil has recently experienced an increase in the number of tax proceedings, including tax claims and disputes.
-In addition, Brazil's government is expected to submit its tax reform proposals to Congress in 2020.
+In addition, Brazil's government is expected to submit its tax reform proposals to Congress in 2021.
 The Company cannot provide any assurance as to whether it will be subject to a tax dispute in Brazil, or whether the adoption of the tax reform policies will have an adverse effect on the Company.

-In addition, in 2018, the Chilean IRS issued a tax assessment denying a tax deduction related to interest expenses arising from an intercompany debt for the taxation years 2014 and 2015.
-While not yet assessed by the IRS, a similar position would deny tax refunds related to 2016 and 2018 and would affect tax receivables and deferred tax assets recorded in 2019.
-The Company believes the claims are inconsistent with Chilean tax law and without merit and accordingly has filed an appeal, if the assessments are upheld, it may have a material adverse effect on the Company.
-In 2019, the Company received an assessment from the IRS on the same intercompany debt as noted above for the 2016 tax year with respect to the withholding tax rate applied.
-It is seeking additional withholding taxes, including interest and penalties, on interest payments made in 2016.
-While not yet assessed, a similar position taken on interest payments made for taxation years 2017 to 2019 would result in additional withholding taxes and possible penalties and interest.
-The Company believes its original filing position is in compliance with tax regulations and is disputing the claim.
+In 2018 and 2020, the Chilean IRS issued tax assessments denying tax deductions related to interest expenses arising from an intercompany debt for the taxation years 2014, 2015 and 2016.
+While not yet assessed by the Chilean IRS, a similar position would deny tax refunds related taxation years 2017 to 2020 and would affect taxes receivable and deferred tax assets recorded at December 31, 2020.
+The Company believes the claims are inconsistent with Chilean tax law and without merit and accordingly has filed an appeal for each assessment.
+If the assessments are upheld, it may have a material adverse effect on the Company.
+In 2019 and in 2020, the Company received assessments from the Chilean IRS on the same intercompany debt as noted above for the 2016 and 2017 tax years with respect to the withholding tax rate applied.
+The Chilean IRS is seeking additional withholding taxes, including interest and penalties, on interest payments made in 2016 and 2017.
+While not yet assessed, a similar position taken on interest payments made for taxation years 2018 to 2020 would result in additional withholding taxes and possible penalties and interest.
+The Company believes its original filing positions are in compliance with tax regulations and is disputing the claim.